kawamanza/step-up/README.md

 * patch
 * tiny

-This command will ask user to input a message for the version and will increment the version number accordingly.
+This command will increment the version number according with the specified level.

 Each level corresponds to a position in the version mask.
 Considering default settings, this means: